MicrosoftDocs/SupportArticles-docs/Teams/teams-sign-in/resolve-sign-in-errors.md

 [!INCLUDE [Microsoft Support and Recovery Assistant note](../../includes/sara-note-new-teams.md)]

-If the diagnostic doesn't detect any issue, but you still can't sign in to Teams, or you don't have a Microsoft 365 administrator account, select the following below to download the Support and Recovery Assistant and automatically start the tests.
+If the diagnostic doesn't detect any issue, but you still can't sign in to Teams, or you don't have a Microsoft 365 administrator account, select the following button to download the Assistant and automatically start the tests.
 For more information about the tool, see [About the Microsoft Support and Recovery Assistant](https://support.microsoft.com/office/about-the-microsoft-support-and-recovery-assistant-e90bb691-c2a7-4697-a94f-88836856c72f).

 > [!NOTE]
 > By downloading this app, you agree to the terms of the [Microsoft Services Agreement and Privacy Statement](https://www.microsoft.com/servicesagreement).